NYUDataBootcamp/Book/py-fun2.md

 The syntax here is precise:

 * The `if` statement **ends with a colon**.
 That's standard Python syntax, we'll see it again.
 It's not optional.
 * The code that follows is **indented exactly four spaces**.
 Also not optional.
-Spyder does it automatically.
+Jupyter does it automatically.

 Both of these features -- a colon at the end of the first line, indent the rest four spaces -- show up in lots of Python code.
 It's very compact, and the indentation makes the code easy to read.